Changissnz/selfinterest/README.md

 being pro-active by being presumptuous, are the ones at fault.
 But if the one were to be deceptive through their actions, then by the basis of their being the one pro-active for that quality of output, that one would be at fault.
-In both of these statements, there are the judgments of deception as absolutely a fault, a break from the desired forthrightness of the actual, and pro-action being more willful than null-action to deception.
+In both of these statements, there are the judgments of deception as absolutely a fault, a break from the forthrightness of the actual, and pro-action being more willful than null-action to deception.
 Cases of those that do not reveal the actual meaning behind the supposed deceptive expression are to be categorized as deceivers by innate appearance, then,